 Your application form must be submitted through the Graduate School’s online system.
 Please include your official transcripts, personal statement, three letters of recommendation, GRE test scores, and writing sample.

 All recommendation letters should be sent on-line through the Graduate School website.
 If a recommendation letter must be dispatched separately, it can be sent by mail to the English Department, or by email to the Graduate English Office, however this may delay your application review.

 Applications are evaluated according to the following criteria:

 - GRE Scores.
 Candidates who are admitted usually score 160 or above, and minimally in the 144 range, on the Graduate Record Exams.
-Both the General Test and the English Literature Subject Test (scores typically between 500-700) are required.
+The General Test is required, however, the English Literature Subject Test is optional.
 Further information is available at the ETS website.
 The UConn code is 3915 and English Literature is 2501.
-Note that the Subject Test is offered by ETS only three times a year (typically in October, November, and April), so planning ahead is crucial.
-We must receive the test scores in order to consider an application complete.
+Note that, if taking the Subject Test, it is offered by ETS only three times a year (typically in October, November, and April), so planning ahead is crucial.
+We must receive the General test scores in order to consider an application complete.